Apoorva2214/Churn-Analysis/README.md

-# Bank Customer Churn Prediction
+# CustomerKeeper: Bank Customer Churn Prediction

 ## Overview
 This repository contains a comprehensive project designed to predict and analyze customer churn for a bank.
 It includes the following components: